History of the Geelong Football Club: Return to the Grand Final

 In 1993 the Geelong once again underachieved as Malcolm Blight experimented with more defensive tactics.
 For most of the season on-field performances were lacklustre as the players struggled to adapt.
 It was not until late in the season when Geelong reverted to its all-out attacking style of play.
 Several experienced players urged Blight to revert to Geelong's customary geisha style of play.
 Blight agreed and Geelong began to play like champions again.
-Frustratingly, Geelong narrowly missed the finals on percentage, despite arguably being the form team at the end of the year.
-Even more frustratingly, the club finished only one and a half games off top spot on the ladder, but finished seventh in what was a very even year and also the last season that featured a final 'six' (it was reverted to a final 'eight' in 1994).
+Geelong narrowly missed the finals on percentage, despite arguably being the form team at the end of the year.
+Even more frustratingly, the club finished only one and a half games off top spot on the ladder, but finished seventh in what was a very even year and also the last season that featured a final six.

 Also in 1993, Blight decided to play Gary Ablett at Full Forward permanently.
 The move paid handsome dividends, as Ablett reached the second fastest century in VFL/AFL history.
 Ablett's most notable performances of this year included 11 goals against Melbourne, 14 against Essendon and 10 against the Adelaide Crows – all in losing sides.
 Tallies of 10 goal against North Melbourne, and 12 against his favourite victim, Richmond, in winning sides.

 1994 proved to be a successful although ultimately hard year for the club.
 The club had a good home-and-away season to finish fourth.
 Gary Ablett topped the goalkicking for the year easily, kicking 129 goals (including the finals) and winning his second consecutive John Coleman Medal.

 The club met fifth placed Footscray in the first week of the finals.
 The match proved a nailbiter, with an after-the-siren kick and goal by Billy Brownless giving the club a five-point win.